GRAVITY AND GRACE

 Monumental Works by El Anatsui

-As part of The Bass’ 50th anniversary celebrations, we are pleased to present Gravity and Grace: Monumental Works by El Anatsui, the first solo show by the artist to tour the United States.
+In April 2014 The Bass’ celebrates its 50-year anniversary by presenting Gravity and Grace: Monumental Works by El Anatsui, the artist’s first solo exhibition to tour the United States.
 The exhibition highlights Anatsui’s recent work and features twelve monumental metal wall and floor sculptures, widely considered to represent the apex of his career to date.
 In addition, a series of works on paper illuminate his artistic process, while wooden wall reliefs reference his extensive work in other media.

 As the exhibition travels, each installation of Anatsui’s artwork dramatically changes.
 The artist encourages museum staff to “sculpt” each metal piece as they install it, and so the works are condensed, expanded or reshaped to fit the space and sensibility of each institution and exhibition space.
 Derived from a communal process, the beautiful metal pieces displayed as part of Gravity and Grace transcend the artist’s particular cultural influences to embody a universal meaning.